Home » Songwriting » Songwriting Articles and Lyric Writing Articles » AAA Song Form

 In Strophic Song Form, the melody is repeated for each of the verses.
 With each repetition of the melody, lyrics are sung by the singer where the lyrics change with each verse, with the exception of the refrain.

-A refrain is a part of the verse.
+A refrain is often a part of the verse.
 With refrains, the same words are repeated, with the same melody, at the same place within each verse, in all verses.

 The refrain line is often the song title being used as the main lyrical hook (memorable phrase).
 The refrain is repeated, most commonly, as the last line of every verse section.
 The other main location of a refrain is as the first line of a verse.